AK9175/Deep-Learning/README.md

 Also learnt about reducing overfitting problems with help of techniques like Batch Normalization , Dropouts , Callbacks

-Understood the mathematical intution behind important feature engineering concepts like Countvectorisation , TFIDF transformation , Word Embeddings word2vec.
+Understood the mathematical intution behind important feature engineering concepts like Countvectorisation , TFIDF transformation , word2vec also models like
+Bag of words & word embedding.